NeotomaDB/neotoma_doi/README.md

   *   For each entry run the function `assign_doi()` to build the DataCite XML file, and post the DOI metadata
   *   Send an email to each dataset PI indicating the DOIs have been successfully minted.

+## NeotomaDB Backend Transition
+The Neotoma backend relational database is in the process of being migrated from SQL Server to PostgreSQL.
+During this transitional stage, new data are being entered into the SQL Server version via Tilia, while the DOIs are being generated for the datasets in the PostgreSQL version.
+Data tables in the SQL Server version are periodically migrated to PostreSQL during this transitional stage and DOIs are minted then.
+This transitional stage will end when Tilia is tested and repointed to the PostgreSQL version.

 ## Funding

-This work is funded in part by grants from the National Science Foundation 1541002, 1550855 and 1550707.
+This work has been supported in part by grants from the National Science Foundation 1541002, 1550855 and 1550707.